gadigilam/PPI-for-BVQX/README.md

-# This repository includes PPI scripts for Braivoyager QX
+# This repository includes matlab scripts to conduct PPI analysis (a.k.a. task based functinal conectivity) in Braivoyager QX

+# Use the "PPI instructions ENG" presentation file.

+# Recommended readings on PPI are attached in the article folder.

+# If you use these scripts, please cite: Gilam, G., Lin, T., Raz, G., Azrielant, S., Fruchter, E., Ariely, D., & Hendler, T. (2015).
+Neural substrates underlying the tendency to accept anger-infused ultimatum offers during dynamic social interactions.
+NeuroImage, 120, 400-411.

+# Enjoy!